google/certificate-transparency/docs/SCTValidation.md

 But wait, it (optionally) gets more complicated!

-(Feel free to skip this section &ndash; in practice, we are not aware of this mechanism being used in the wild, i.e. other than by explicit CT testing/monitoring systems.)
+(Feel free to skip this section &ndash; in practice, this mechanism is rarely used in the wild, i.e. other than by explicit CT testing/monitoring systems.)

 To allow for the possibility that the "valid" certificate loophole might not be enough, RFC 6962 also allows an extra level of indirection: the pre-certificate